jijendiranb/Data-Warehouse-Project-SQL/README.md

 ### 📊 Analytics & Reporting (Data Analysis)

 **Objective:**
-Build SQL-based analytics and dashboards to deliver insights into key business areas such as:
+Build SQL-based analytics and reporting frameworks supported by Exploratory Data Analysis (EDA) and Advanced Analytics techniques to derive insights into key business areas such as

 - **Customer Behavior**
 - **Product Performance**